Abishekr1007/codealpha_tasks/Task-2-Sensor-Based-Simulation/README.md

-# Task 2 – Sensor-Based Simulation
+# Task 2 – Sensor-Based IoT Simulation

-## Project Description
+This project is part of my **CodeAlpha IoT Internship**.

+### 📌 Topic

+**Sensor-Based Simulation using Arduino**

-This project demonstrates an automatic street light system using Arduino and an LDR sensor.
+This project demonstrates an automatic street light system using an **LDR sensor and Arduino**, where the LED is automatically controlled based on the surrounding light intensity.

-## Tools Used
+### 🔧 Components & Tools

-* Arduino
+* Arduino Uno
 * LDR Sensor
 * LED
+* Resistor
 * Tinkercad
 * Arduino IDE

+### 🎯 Objective

+To design and simulate a sensor-based IoT system that detects environmental conditions and automatically controls an output device.

-## Working
+### ⚙️ Working

 The LDR sensor detects the surrounding light intensity.
-When the environment becomes dark, the Arduino automatically turns ON the LED.
-When sufficient light is available, the LED remains OFF.
+When the environment becomes dark, the Arduino turns **ON** the LED automatically.
+When sufficient light is available, the LED remains **OFF**.

-## Simulation Screenshot
+### 📸 Simulation Screenshot

-The screenshot of the working simulation is included in this repository.
+The working simulation screenshot is included in this repository.

-## Demo Video
+### 🎥 Demo Video

-A demonstration video of the project is included in this repository.
+The demonstration video of the sensor-based simulation is included in this repository.

+**Status:** ✅ Completed